mosecorg/mosec/docs/example.md

 We provide examples across different ML frameworks and for various tasks in this section.

 ## Get started
-All the examples in this section are self-contained and tested, feel free to grab one and run your
+All the examples in this section are self-contained and tested, feel free to grab one and run:

     python model_server.py